Geeks in Phoenix

 Changing the default Windows 11 InprocServer32 key

-Right-click on the default value and select Modify.
+Right-click on the default value, then select Modify.

 The revised default Windows 11 InprocServer32 key